OceaneCsn/integrative_GRN_N_induction/README.md

-# Gene-specific integrative Gene Regulatory Network Inference for regression-based methods
+# DIOgene : Data Integration Optimization for regression-based gene regulatory retwork inference
 ---

 This repository contains code and data for the manuscript "Gene-specific optimization of data integration improves regression-based Gene Regulatory Network inference in _Arabidopsis thaliana_".